Stickin' Around

-Stickin' Around is a Canadian animated children's TV series co-produced by Nelvana and created and developed by Robin Steele and Brianne Leary which originated as a series of one-minute interstitials on CBS in 1994.
-The series originally aired from August 13, 1996, until April 12, 1998.
+Stickin' Around is a Canadian animated children's television series co-produced by Nelvana and created and developed by Robin Steele and Brianne Leary which originated as a series of one-minute interstitials on the US network CBS in 1994.
+In Canada, the regular series originally aired on YTV from August 14, 1996, until April 12, 1998.
+The series ran for three seasons for two years.

 According to Nelvana, it uses "the advanced computer graphics of 'Boiler Paint', virtually convincing us that kids are creating their own animated series."

 Overview

-The series focuses on two grade school-aged, best friends named Stacy and Bradley; their hand-drawn adventures with their friends and family; and their fantasies, both encountering many problems they must face as they continue to grow up – with school, bullies, friends, and parents – and always coming up with imaginative ideas to eliminate these obstacles, such as becoming a superhero and putting themselves in a different environment where they have no trouble in defeating their enemies.
+The series focuses on two gradeschool-aged, stick-figure best friends named Stacy and Bradley; their hand-drawn adventures with their friends and family; along their fantasies, both encountering many problems they must face as they continue to grow up – with school, bullies, friends, along their parents – and always coming up with imaginative ideas to eliminate these obstacles, such as becoming a superhero and putting themselves in a different environment where they have no trouble in defeating their enemies.